skid9000/NeppyBot-Pictures/README.md

 ## What the ****?
 Some files are not renamed correctly!

 I didn't finished renaming all the files.
-Actually, only the Solo folder have all pictures renamed correctly.
+Actually, only the Solo and Duo folders have all pictures renamed correctly.
 If you want to help with that, feel free to do a PR!